 More than just policing

-He works to cut and prevent crime by working with the police and hundreds of local and national partners, all related to building safer, stronger and healthier communities.
+He works to cut and prevent crime by working with the police, local and national partners, all related to building safer, stronger and healthier communities.
 These include councils, charities, sports clubs, schools, prisons and health services.

 Despite this much wider remit, his role and office costs each year are significantly less than the previous Police Authority.

-It is worth noting that John Campion is not a police officer, in charge of the police or responsible for operational policing.
+John Campion is not a police officer and is not in charge of the police or responsible for operational policing.
 He does not tell the police how to do their job or make decisions around investigations.

 For more on the role of the Police and Crime Commissioner visit the Home Office Website.